zlatozar/TigerLanguage/Introduction/Notes.md

 ####  Recursion

-_When recursion winds you create an operations that should be executed when recursion unwinds.
+_When recursion winds you trace the path and create an operations that should be executed when recursion unwinds.
 It start unwinding when concrete(terminal) value is found_